tomcarbon/Quick-Note/README.md

  **QUICK NOTE -- save and recall your ideas instantly and reliably**

+ ** TLDR: This is an experiment in efficiency for recording one's thoughts. #linuxTerminal #optimization #keyStrokeMinimization**

   **Quick Note is comprised of the following two programs:**

                qn              - make a quick note.
                qnl (script)    - display all quick notes (qnl="Quick Note List").

  **INSTALLATION:**

  The following has been tested on ubuntu 20.04 and 20.10: